Harry and Meghan's wedding: The real falling out before the big day

 But the book claims Meghan was dismayed by those reports, and told a friend “I love my tiara”.

-The book also claims that two of the features of the wedding ceremony were suggestions by Prince Charles.
+The book also says that two of the features of the wedding ceremony were suggestions by Prince Charles.

 According to the authors, the Kingdom Choir and the address by Bishop Michael Curry were ideas offered up by Charles, Harry’s father.

-Charles revealed on Classic FM earlier this year that he suggested some of the pieces for Prince William and Kate’s wedding back in 2011, too.
+Charles revealed on Classic FM in 2020 that he suggested some of the pieces for the Duke and Duchess of Cambridge's wedding back in 2011, too.

-It also offers another insight into the reported row between Meghan and Kate, which reportedly meant Kate left a bridesmaid dress fitting in tears.
+It also offers another insight into the reported row between Meghan and Kate, with claims that Kate left a bridesmaid dress fitting in tears.

-The Daily Telegraph reported that Kate, not long having given birth to Louis, was left upset at the mid-May fitting, but a new source, who Scobie and Durand say has never spoken out before, said the reports were “puzzling”.
+The Daily Telegraph reported that the duchess, not long having given birth to Louis, was left upset at the mid-May fitting, but a new source, who Scobie and Durand say has never spoken out before, said the reports were “puzzling”.

 The source added: “There were no tears from anyone.”

-A spokesperson for The Duke and Duchess of Sussex has previously said: “The Duke and Duchess of Sussex were not interviewed and did not contribute to ‘Finding Freedom’.
+A spokesperson for William and Kate has previously said: “The Duke and Duchess of Sussex were not interviewed and did not contribute to ‘Finding Freedom’.

 “This book is based on the authors’ own experiences as members of the royal press corps and their own independent reporting.”